ncvetan/ncvetan/README.md

 I primarily program in C++ and Python.
 Outside of code, I also do graphic design and martial arts.

-I'm currently interested in the field of computer graphics, and this is where I've been dedicating my studying :)
+I'm currently interested in the field of computer graphics.

 <!--
 **ncvetan/ncvetan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.